-4.3.
-Installation of the GSM/UMTS/LTE Antenna
+4.2.
+Installation of the GSM/UMTS/LTE Antennas

 NetModule routers will only operate efficiently in the cellular network if there is a good signal.
 A stub antenna will be suitable for most applications.
-However, in some circumstances it might be necessary to use remote antennas together with an extended cable (max.
-3 meters) to reach a better location offering an adequate signal.
+However, in some circumstances it might be necessary to use remote antennas together with an extended cable to reach a better location offering an adequate signal.
 In doubt, please contact us and we would be pleased to assist you in figuring out the best matching antenna setup for your application.

 Keep in mind that effects caused by Faraday cages such as large metal surfaces (elevators, machine housings, etc.), close meshed iron constructions and others may reduce signal reception significantly.
-The mounted antennas or antenna cables should be fixed with a wrench.